Skip to main content

 Connect a service that isn’t in the list

-For a service without a preset Connect button, use Connect another app at the bottom of the bundle’s Credentials tab.
+The services with Connect buttons on the Credentials tab are presets, not the full set Claude can connect to.
+Any app with an API can be connected: use Connect another tool.
 See the Custom connection guide for the form fields, credential types, and how to add a custom MCP server.

 Allow a host without a credential